 People Also Ask (FAQs)

-Diamond pushups are a great exercise to work on your triceps, but it's important to remember that your body needs time to recover.
+Yes you can do diamond push ups every day, they're a great exercise to work on your triceps.
+But it's important to remember that your body needs time to recover.
 If you do diamond pushups every day, you'll likely experience some muscle soreness due to over-training.

-Like any muscle, building chest muscle takes time and consistency.
+No, the chest muscle isn't hard to buil.
+It's like building any muscle, it takes time and consistency.
 You're going to have to be consistent with your workouts by sticking to a routine.
-Ensure to give your body enough rest between workouts so it can repair muscle tissue and build itself back up bigger and stronger than before.

-The number of pushups you should do to build your chest depends on your fitness level.
-If you're a complete beginner, then you should start off with a couple of pushups a day.
-Then, you can aim to build up to 10 pushups a day, 3 times a week.
+The number of push ups you should do to build your chest depends on your fitness level.
+If you're a complete beginner, then you should start off with a couple of push ups a day.
+Then build up to 10 push ups a day.
 Increase this gradually until you can knock out 100 without breaking a sweat.